‘This was going to be my race’: Montesano’s Haley Schweppe on winning the school’s first cross-country crown in 34 years

 Oddly enough, she did it without much of a plan.

 “I’m a runner who cannot run with a plan.
-If I have a plan then everything falls apart,” Schweppe quipped.
+If I have a plan then everything falls apart,” Schweppe said.
 “So heading into the race, it was mostly making sure everyone on the team was feeling comfortable and super excited going in.
 There wasn’t much of a race plan or anything, just hoping that I could do better than what I was expected to do.
 My plan was that my first mile was going to be around 5:50 and from there on out whatever happens, happens.”

 Her coach confirmed that notion, adding that the preparation and experience gained throughout the season means there isn’t much that needs to be said at this point of the season.